sjp38/masim/README.md

 the access is sequential, the third field specifies the access stride size in bytes.
 For example, if the size of the region is `12 bytes` and the pattern asks `masim` to do sequential access with `4 bytes` stride size, `masim` will repeat accessing first, fifth, and ninth bytes of the region in the order.
+If the second field specifies the access should be random, the third field means nothing.

 The fourth field is the probability of the access pattern to be selected for execution by `masim` during the given phase.
 For example, if the phase has two